madler/infgen/README.md

 License
 -------

-This code is copyrighted, all rights reserved.
-It can be used for personal enlightenment.
+This code is under the zlib license, found in the source file and LICENSE.